internationalTD/defuser/index.md

 # Usage

 ### Start the WebUI with webui_user.bat as usual and just open Krita or Photoshop to generate.
-The plugin will take care of requirements automatically for you.
-For example, it might create selections and inpainting masks and it will switch to an appropriate tool.
+Defuser will take care of requirements automatically for you.
+For example, it creates selections and inpainting masks and it will switch to an appropriate tool.

 ### txt2img:
 Defuser will never stretch or crop generated images.
 This means that if you press generate when no selection is made, Defuser defaults to a 512x512 selection.
 If you want a different aspect ratio, make a rough selection and press generate to snap to the nearest increment quickly.
 You don't need to waste time trying to be pixel-perfect yourself.
+This goes for the other modes as well.

 ### img2img:
 If you want to transfer styles (e.g. turn a pencil sketch into watercolor), you should run